FlightControl-Master/MOOSE/docs/archive/guide-setup-ldt.md

 ## 1.1) MOOSE Framework on GITHUB

-For reference, you can find the source code of [MOOSE framework on GITHUB].
+For reference, you can find the source code of [MOOSE framework on GitHub].
 It is free for download and usage, since it is released under the GNU 3.0 open source license policy.
 You don't need to use the source code as an end-user, but it may help to sneak into the code and understand how certain things are working.